-The estimated costs of known tax obligations have been provided in the Group's accounts in accordance with its accounting policies.
+The estimated costs of known tax obligations have been provided in the Group's accounts in accordance with the Group's accounting policies.
 In some countries, tax law requires that full or part payment of disputed tax assessments be made pending resolution of the dispute.
 To the extent that such payments exceed the estimated obligation, they would not be recognised as an expense.
+While the amounts that may be payable or receivable in relation to tax disputes could be material to the results or cash flows of the Group in the period in which they are recognised, the Board does not expect these amounts to have a material effect on the Group's financial condition.